tessacannon48/Dissertation/README.md

 **Provider:** [ESA Copernicus Data Space](https://dataspace.copernicus.eu/)

 The multispectral satellite imagery used in this study is obtained from the European Space Agency’s (ESA) Sentinel-2 mission.
 Four of the 13 bands, RGB+NIR (10 m), were selected for this study due to their ability to capture fine-scale surface texture and reflectance characteristics that may be correlated with surface roughness and elevation.

 ---

 ## Dataset Construction
 ![alt text](https://github.com/tessacannon48/Dissertation/blob/main/figures/sample_patch.png)

 1. Preprocessing
-**Script:** `/Dissertation/scripts/lidar_preprocessing.py`
+- Script: `/Dissertation/scripts/lidar_preprocessing.py`
-The LiDAR data were originally recorded as three-dimensional point clouds at 1m resolution (WGS84).
+- The LiDAR data were originally recorded as three-dimensional point clouds at 1m resolution (WGS84).
 The coordinates were reprojected into a locally optimized, meter-based coordinate system using a custom Transverse Mercator projection.
 To remove large-scale elevation trends and emphasize local surface roughness, the raw elevations were converted to RANSAC residuals by fitting a quadratic surface to each dataset.

 2. Geolocation
-**Notebook:** `/Dissertation/notebooks/data_collocation.ipynb`
+- Notebook:`/Dissertation/notebooks/data_collocation.ipynb`
-To identify valid Sentinel-2 imagery for training, a querying pipeline was developed using the Copernicus Data Space Ecosystem (CDSE) API to match optical satellite images with the spatial extent of the airborne LiDAR data.
+- To identify valid Sentinel-2 imagery for training, a querying pipeline was developed using the Copernicus Data Space Ecosystem (CDSE) API to match optical satellite images with the spatial extent of the airborne LiDAR data.

 3. Patching

-**Notebook:** `/Dissertation/notebooks/patching.ipynb`
+- Notebook: `/Dissertation/notebooks/patching.ipynb`
-The dataset construction followed three main steps.
+- The dataset construction followed three main steps.
 First, the LiDAR GeoTIFF tiles were mosaicked into a unified, geographically aligned grid.
 Second, a sliding window of 256⇥256 pixels with a stride of 128 pixels (50% overlap) was applied to extract LiDAR patches.
 For each patch, the geographic bounds were reprojected from the LiDAR coordinate reference system (CRS) to the Sentinel-2 CRS in order to extract the corresponding 26⇥26 pixel windows from each of the six Sentinel-2 products.

-4. Transformations
+5. Transformations
-**Script:** `/Dissertation/scripts/main.py`
+- Script: `/Dissertation/scripts/main.py`
-The dataset class used to create the input dataset applies several selections and trans- formations to adequately prepare the data for modeling.
+- The dataset class used to create the input dataset applies several selections and transformations to adequately prepare the data for modeling.
 First, a specified k number of Sentinel-2 patches are selected either randomly or deterministically depending on the given experiment being performed.
-Following selection, each Sentinel-2 patch is resized to the dimensions of the LiDAR patch (256⇥256 pixels) using bilinear interpolation.
-Next, Sentinel-2 data is normalized using the global mean and standard deviation calculated across the training dataset: these statistics are computed for each of the 24 channels independently, treating each of the six temporal images and their four bands as a separate channel.
+Each Sentinel-2 patch is then resized to the dimensions of the LiDAR patch (256x256 pixels) using bilinear interpolation.
+Sentinel-2 data is normalized using the global mean and standard deviation calculated across the training dataset, computed for each of the bands channels independently.
 The LiDAR data is not transformed as the values are already centered around zero from the RANSAC calculation.
-The training set is then randomly augmented using horizontal flips, vertical flips, and rotations to both the LiDAR and Sentinel-2 data to increase the variety of the training samples and improve the model’s robustness.Finally, the attributes are parsed for each Sentinel-2 patch and encoded in the following manner: cloud coverage percentage is scaled to be between 0 and 1, the age of the image is calculated as a positive or negative scalar value which represents the days relative to the LiDAR acquisition date, the Zenith angles are scaled to be between 0 and 1, and the Azimuth angles are transformed into two features, the cosine and sine of the original angle, using sinusoidal encoding.
+The training set is then randomly augmented to increase the variety of the training samples and improve the model’s robustness.
+Finally, the Sentinel-2 attributes are encoded in the following manner: cloud coverage percentage is scaled to be between 0 and 1, the age of the image is calculated as a positive or negative scalar value which represents the days relative to the LiDAR acquisition date, the Zenith angles are scaled to be between 0 and 1, and the Azimuth angles are transformed into two features, the cosine and sine of the original angle, using sinusoidal encoding.

 ---